Meeting Time: June 08, 2020 at 11:00am MST

 • Default_avatar

-Jennifer Rouse almost 4 years ago
+Jennifer Rouse over 4 years ago

 I support the city budget as presented.
 Do NOT defund the City of Phoenix Police Department.
 Many of our police officers have been around for budget cuts when this city balanced the budget on the backs of its employees.
 Public Safety employees still work through the shortfalls in staffing, yet this keeps asking them to "do more with less."
 We are still hundreds of officers short with many more poised to retire.
 Community engagement suffers every time you make cutbacks.
 Is that what you want?